ByteLeMani/ctf_proxy/README.md

 ![proxy](https://user-images.githubusercontent.com/93737876/222983045-c3a8237a-4b43-40e4-9dcb-302fd3642362.jpg)

-Inside the modules you will find an ```execute``` method that receives data from the proxy and returns to the proxy whether the data contains an attack or not.
-If an attack is found, the proxy will send to the attacker a custom string (```KEYWORD + "\n" + SERVICE NAME + ATTACK NAME``` to easily find attacks in PCAP files if a packet analyzer is used in the system) and then the socket will be closed.
+Inside the modules you will find an ```execute``` method that receives a Stream object from the proxy and returns to the proxy whether the stream contains an attack or not.
+If an attack is found, the proxy will send to the attacker a custom string (```KEYWORD + "\n" + SERVICE NAME + ATTACK NAME```) to easily find attacks in PCAP files if a packet analyzer is used in the system.
+At this point, the socket will be kept alive to interfere with attackers' scripts if the ```dos``` parameter is enabled, otherwise the socket will be closed.

+Stream is the base class for TCPStream and HTTPStream and contains the current and previous received messages on the socket.
+#### TCPStream
+TCPStream is used in case of TCP only connections.
+The ```previous_data``` variable contains the entire conversation that happened through the socket before the latest received message.
+The ```current_data``` variable contains just the latest message and can be modified to alter the content of the message that will be sent from the proxy.
+#### HTTPStream
+HTTPStream is used in case of HTTP connections. ```previous_data``` is now different because it only contains the latest raw HTTP message before the current one. ```current_data``` contains the current raw HTTP message.
+Two more variables are available, ```previous_http``` and ```current_http```: they both store the parsed version of the correspective raw variables as a ```HttpMessage``` object.
+The actual values sent through the socket are the ones stored in ```current_data```, which means you should edit this variable to alter the content of the message sent from the proxy.

 ### Update module
 To add a new filter, define a new function inside the class Module called as the name of the attack (or a custom one if you prefer) that accepts data as parameter and returns a boolean (True if attack found, False if not).
 Then add it to the attacks list inside the execute method to enable it.
 You will find a filter example inside the template.

 Every module will be ***automatically reloaded on the fly*** by simply modifying it.
 If an exception is thrown during the import, the module will not be loaded and the previous version will be used instead.
 If an exception is thrown at runtime, the packet will simply flow through the proxy.

+### Database
+To add persistance to the filters, you can build and use the local Mongo database.
+You can access the database inside the modules through the DBManager interface.
+You can find examples inside the ```example_functions.py``` file.

 ## Logging
 A simple log file called ```log.txt``` inside the ```proxy``` directory will count all the blocked packets for each service.
 If the file already exists at startup, the proxy will update the counts based on their initial value inside the file.
 Otherwise, the file will be created at startup.